 What I like best about this disc is it holds the line very well and it fades smoothly going down the ground.
 It is definitely good to use it on approach shots aside from putting.
 You can also use this for short straight drives provided that you know the technique that will match its flight rating of Speed – 3, Glide – 3, Turn – 0, Fade – 2.

 The only issue I see in the disc is you might not get the color you wanted.
 The color availability varies upon purchase.

 What is the Best Golf Putter?

-In so many years of playing disc golf, I’ve seen newbie players always made a mistake in choosing their disc golf disc putter.
+Through many years of playing disc golf, I’ve seen newbie players always make the mistake in choosing their disc golf disc putter.
 A lot of times they tend to copy and buy the disc that was being used by their more successful friends and competitors.
 Others are buying the same disc that the professionals or their idols are using which for me is not the best way to go.